 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Much of my work involves the connection between lifestyle, the workplace and underlying depression.
+Much of my work involves the connection between lifestyle, the workplace and underlying depression and anxiety.

-I also, as part of the London Victoria Psychotherapy Network have a midweek provision for low fee paying clients (£40 approx).
-We have a limited amount of subsidised places available.
+I also have a midweek provision for low fee paying clients (£50 - £70 approx).
+There are a limited amount of subsidised places available.

 Please see www.wiltonconsultancyltd.co.uk for more information.